mehtajaghvi/usb-development-board/kicad_files/Readme.rst

       :height: 50
       :width: 50

 * Once you have the PCB.
-Open the getting_started.rst in doc folder.It contains detailed explanation of what all you need and how you have to proceedfurther.
+Open the getting_started.rst in doc folder.It contains detailed explanation of what all you need and how you have to proceed further.